Michael0x2a/michael0x2a-website/app/_posts/2013-12-20-college-observations-freshman-quarter-1.md

 This was a "freshmen seminar", a program introduced by UW where a small group of 15 to 20 students have a weekly seminar with a member of faculty.
 The over-arching goal is to provide a contrast to the 300 students lecture-style introductory classes most students take, and to provide an opportunity for students to interact with a professor who actually knows them by name.

-Out of all my classes, the professor leading this one matched the archetype of what I imagined a college professor to be best -- he was quirky, and could draw on a vast array of experience and knowledge to drive the discussion.
+Out of all my classes, the professor leading this one most closely matched what I imagined a college professor to be like -- he was quirky, very smart, and was able to draw on a seemingly-endlessarray of experience and knowledge to drive the discussion.

 ## Hunting for internships